Martin-Reparaz/dispChange/README.md

 For this purpose this script was created, by executing it using `./layout_rearrange.sh` it will change to the spanish layout.

 ## Accessibility
-To be able to run these scripts from anywhere in your file system run the following commands inside the dispChange directory:
+To be able to run these scripts from anywhere in your file system, run the following commands inside the dispChange directory:
 ```
 echo "export PATH=$PATH:$(pwd)" >> ~/.bashrc
 cd ~